 The special name given to complex-IV is cytochrome-C oxidase.

-So what you learned?
+So what did you learn?

 Let me shortly repeat you.
 When electrons are moving from complex-I to Complex-IV it releases their energy to these complexes.
-The complexes then use this energy and transfer the hydrogen ions from mitochondrial matrix to inter membranous space and electrons get very low in energy during this movement which in the ends react with oxygen and make water.
+The complexes then use this energy and transfer the hydrogen ions from the mitochondrial matrix to inter membranous space and electrons get very low in energy during this movement which in the ends react with oxygen and make water.

 But I didn’t see where ATP is produced?

-You have learned that during electron transport chain hydrogen ions are transported from matrix to inter membranous space?
+You have learned that during the electron transport chain hydrogen ions are transported from matrix to inter membranous space?

 What do you think, what gonna happen?